x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/track-prevent-data-loss-dcs.md

 ## How to opt in or opt out of using DataConsistencyScore

 The [BadItemLimit and LargeItemLimit parameters](/powershell/module/exchange/new-moverequest) are still currently available as options.
-You can specify a value for the *BadItemLimit* and *LargeItemLimit* parameters when using cmdlets or you can fill in the BadItemLimit or LargeItemLimit box in the EAC UI.
+You can specify a value for the *BadItemLimit* and *LargeItemLimit* parameters when using cmdlets or you can fill in the BadItemLimit or LargeItemLimit box in the EAC.
 When you specify a BadItemLimit or LargeItemLimit, the old migration method is used and the DataConsistencyScore is not calculated.

-If neither the *BadItemLimit* parameter nor the *LargeItemLimit* parameter is specified, or if the boxes in the classic Exchange admin center wizard are left blank, then the new migration method and DataConsistencyScore are used.
+If neither the *BadItemLimit* parameter nor the *LargeItemLimit* parameter is specified, or if the boxes in the classic EAC wizard are left blank, then the new migration method and DataConsistencyScore are used.